-When buying pre-construction, many agents will include an assignment clause in an investor’s purchasing agreement, which basically says, “you can sell your property prior to or during the occupancy phase without actually having to close the register (for a nominal fee).”
+When buying a pre-construction condo, many agents will include an assignment clause in an investor’s purchasing agreement which basically says, “you can sell your property prior to or during the occupancy phase without actually having to close the register (for a nominal fee).”
 While this assignment clause might seem like a solid back-up plan, as an investor, there are a number of reasons why you should avoid enacting this clause and choose instead to rent for at least one year post-occupancy.

 Decreased Profit due to Unfinished Building

 When a property first finishes and is taking occupancy, it’s likely that the building will still be a “work in progress”.
-Amenities won’t function properly.
-Common spaces will be unfinished.
-Elevators will be grounded and hallways taped for paint.
-It’s not a good time for a buyer to see the full potential of the building, which means that they’ll put in lower bids and you won’t maximize your profits at sale.
+Even though the condo is ready for its residents to move in, there are still some elements throughout that need finishing.
+Chances are some of the amenities won’t function properly, common spaces will be unfinished, hallways may be taped for paint, and in some cases, elevators may even be grounded.
+It’s not a good time for a new buyer to see the full potential of the building, which means that they’ll put in lower bids and you won’t maximize your profits at sale.

 Increased Competition due to Inventory Surge